-Start the New Year by zooming out from sports marketing for a moment to take a look at marketing as a whole.
+Let's zoom out from sports and sponsorship for a moment to take a look at marketing as a whole.

 The need to measure your marketing has come a long way since early advertising.
 The requirements to demonstrate ROI or effectiveness have only intensified for the mainstream since AdWords and other data-rich platforms have been opened up to marketers around the world in every industry.